-Richard Blanco’s mother, seven months pregnant, and the rest of the family arrived as exiles from Cuba to Madrid where he was born on February 15th, 1968.
-Forty-five days later, the family emigrated once more to New York City.
-Only a few weeks old, Blanco already belonged to three countries, a foreshadowing of the concerns of place and belonging that would shape his life and work.
-Eventually, the family settled in Miami where he was raised and educated.
-Growing up among close-knit Cuban exiles instilled in him a strong sense of community, dignity, and identity that he’d carry into his adult life as a writer.
+It’s said that every poet is writing one poem all their life.
+Figuratively speaking, this means that a poet’s body of work keeps circling around some kind of central obsession.
+My obsession comes down to one word—home—and all that big word calls to mind with respect to family, community, cultural identity, sexuality, and much more.
+It’s an obsession that began before I was even born.
+Let me explain.
+As I like to say, I was made in Cuba, assembled in Spain, and imported to the United States—meaning my mother, seven months pregnant with me, and the rest of my family arrived as exiles from Cuba to Madrid, where I was born.
+Less than two months later, we emigrated once more to New York City.
+Only a few weeks old, I already belonged to three countries, a foreshadowing of the concerns of place and belonging that would shape my life and work.
+Eventually, we settled in Miami, where I was raised and educated.
+Growing up among close-knit Cuban exiles instilled in him a strong sense of community, dignity, and identity that I’d carry into my adult life as a writer.

-Though possessed by a strong creative spirit since childhood, Blanco also excelled in math and the sciences.
-As such, his parents encouraged him to study engineering, believing it would ensure a more stable and rewarding career for him.
-He took their advice, earning a degree from Florida International University in 1991 and began working as a consulting civil engineer in Miami.
-In his mid-20s he was compelled to express his creative side through writing, prompted by questions of cultural identity and his personal history.
-He returned to Florida International University where he was mentored by poet Campbell McGrath, and earned a Master of Fine Arts in creative writing in 1997.
+Though possessed by a strong creative spirit since childhood, I also excelled in math and the sciences.
+As such, my parents encouraged me to study civil engineering, believing it would ensure a more stable and rewarding career for me.
+I took their advice, earning a degree from Florida International University in 1991, and began working as a consulting civil engineer in Miami.
+In my mid-20s I was compelled to express my creative side through writing, prompted by questions about cultural identity and my personal history.
+I returned to Florida International University, where I was mentored by the poet Campbell McGrath, and earned a Master of Fine Arts in creative writing in 1997.

-Blanco’s first book of poetry City of a Hundred Fires was published in 1998 to critical acclaim, winning the Agnes Lynch Starrett Poetry Prize from the University of Pittsburgh Press.
-The collection explored his cultural yearnings and contradictions as a Cuban-American, and captured the emotional details of his transformational first trip to Cuba, his figurative homeland.
-After the success of his first book, Blanco took a hiatus from his engineering career, and accepted a position at Central Connecticut State University as a professor of creative writing.
-While living in Connecticut, he met his current life-partner, Dr. Mark Neveu, a renowned research scientist.
+My first book of poetry, City of a Hundred Fires, was published in 1998, winning the Agnes Lynch Starrett Poetry Prize from the University of Pittsburgh Press.
+In the collection, I explore my cultural yearnings and contradictions as a Cuban-American and captured the details of my transformational first trip to Cuba, my figurative homeland.
+After the success of my first book, I took a hiatus from my engineering career and accepted a position at Central Connecticut State University as a professor of creative writing.
+While living in Connecticut, I met my current life-partner, Dr. Mark Neveu, a research scientist.

-Driven by a curiosity to examine the essence of place and belonging, Blanco became an extensive traveler; and eventually moved with Mark to Guatemala, then to Washington, DC in 2002.
-In DC, he taught at Georgetown and American universities, The Writers Center, and at the Arlington Country Detention Facility.
-Poems relating to his journeys through Spain, Italy, France, Guatemala, Brazil, Cuba, and New England comprised his second book, Directions to The Beach of the Dead (2005), receiving the Beyond Margins Award from the PEN American Center for his explorations of the ideal of home and connections sought through place, culture, family, and love.
+Driven by my desire to examine the essence of place and belonging, I traveled extensively through Spain, Italy, France, Guatemala, Brazil, Cuba, and New England.
+Eventually, in 2002, Mark and I moved to Washington, DC, where I taught at Georgetown and American universities, The Writers Center, and the Arlington County Detention Facility.
+Poems relating to my journeys comprise my second book of poems, Directions to The Beach of the Dead (2005), which received the Beyond Margins Award from the PEN American Center for my explorations of the ideal of home and the connections sought through place, culture, family, and love.